 Temperature and Humidity

-As you would expect of a plant that is native to the Mediterranean, the white lace flowers prefers warm and dry conditions.
+As you would expect of a plant that is native to the Mediterranean, the white lace flowers prefer warm and dry conditions.
 If you live in an overly humid or excessively cold region, this won't be the plant for you.

 If you plant your white lace flowers in rich soils, they may not need additional feeding.
 When grown in nutrient-poor soils, they'll appreciate occasional feeding with a slow-release fertilizer during the growing season.
 Adding nutrient-rich compost to the soil also helps support better blooms.

 Deadheading and cutting back your white lace flowers during the growing season can extend the bloom period.
 Pruning of this annual isn't generally required, however.